MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ns-winioctl-usn_record_v2.md

 </dl>
 </td>
 <td width="60%">
-The structure is a <a href="/windows/desktop/api/winioctl/ns-winioctl-usn_record_v4">USN_RECORD_V4</a> structure and the remainder of the structure should be parsed using that layout.
+The structure is a [USN_RECORD_V4 structure](ns-winioctl-usn_record_v4.md) and the remainder of the structure should be parsed using that layout.

 </td>
 </tr>